libavg/libavg/sphinxdoc/areanodes.rst

         .. py:attribute:: blendmode

+            .. deprecated:: 1.7

+                The min and max blend modes will be removed.

             The method of compositing the node with the nodes under it.
 Valid values are :py:const:`blend`, :py:const:`add`, :py:const:`min` and :py:const:`max`.
 For :py:const:`min` and :py:const:`max`